-For a business owner, an integrated point of sale (POS) system can be the lifeline of their operations, whether it’s run brick-and-mortar style or online.
+For any kind of business owner, making use of an integrated POS system can be the lifeline of their operations, whether it’s run bricks-and-mortar style or online.
 The demand for POS systems is increasing at a rapid pace: by 2025, the global POS software market is expected to grow from $17.66 billion to $30.86 billion.

-However, to leverage the complete benefits at the point of sale, you need an integrated POS system that brings together different functions.
+However, in order to exploit all of the benefits at the point of sale, you need an integrated POS system that brings together different functions.
 Let’s understand what an integrated POS system is, and how it can make a difference to your business.

 What is an integrated POS system?

-An integrated POS system is a platform which connects sales data with your other business apps.
+An integrated POS system is a platform that connects sales data with your other business apps.
 If everything is working as it should be this means they'll then be able to exchange data seamlessly.

 As you can imagine, this is a cumbersome way to work and not very efficient.
-Many of these operations are manual.
-And, as you tackle the different parts of your business in silos, you constantly struggle to keep them in synchronization and understand the big picture.
+Many of these operations are manual too.
+And, as you tackle the different parts of your business in silos, you constantly struggle to keep them synchronized and understand the big picture.

-On the other hand, an integrated POS system encompasses some or all of the below features:
+On the other hand, an integrated POS system encompasses some or all of the features below:

 - Payment processing